Research | Publications

 Distinguished Teaching Professor

-We have entered a new phase in our understanding of cellular and molecular mechanisms that result in immune responsiveness.
+Dr. Krolick has entered a new phase in our understanding of cellular and molecular mechanisms that result in immune responsiveness.
 The players have, for the most part, been identified..... the network of cells, and the soluble factors that mediate their growth and differentiation, thus allowing necessary collaborative intercellular interactions.
-However, the job is not done and one challenge with which we are still faced is to sort through the regulatory pathways that provide a system of carefully placed biological 'filters' designed to eliminate self-reactive lymphocytes.
+However, the job is not done and one challenge with which his lab is still faced is to sort through the regulatory pathways that provide a system of carefully placed biological 'filters' designed to eliminate self-reactive lymphocytes.
 The distinction between 'self' and 'non-self' must be made in order to guarantee beneficial rather than detrimental immunity.
 Thus, autoimmunity (immunity against one's self), the focal point of a variety of health problems, has been the central theme my interests.
-For nearly thirty years, my laboratory used numerous strategies for studying one particular autoimmune disease, myasthenia gravis (MG).
-I have since closed my lab and instead have chosen to emphasize my contributions to the educational missions of the university.
+For nearly thirty years, his laboratory used numerous strategies for studying one particular autoimmune disease, myasthenia gravis (MG).
+Dr. Krolick has recently closed his lab but continues to pursue his interests in immunology via contributions to the educational missions of the university.

 Observation 1: The exact fine specificity of an AChR antibody determines the level of resulting interference with neuromuscular transmission.
 Unless an antibody binds to the receptor at exactly the right spot, no effect on contractile function will be observed.
 Different individuals produce mixtures of AChR antibodies that demonstrate different T lymphocyte-determined proportions of the disease-causing subset, and therefore differences in disease symptom severity.